 - Task Cards – These are my second choice.
 I love creating task cards for my students to use at centers, small groups, or a SCOOT game.
 I have taken the time to dig through all my NWEA reports for each student to determine what levels they should be practicing at and then created task cards that meet each of the RIT bands for my 3rd and 4th graders skills.
 The added bonus is that these are also Common Core standards so I am providing individualized practice, math intervention strategies, and meeting my curriculum.
 You can also print these as game cards or individual packets for students to take home for practice.
 More in another blog post soon!

-- Spiral Practice – Finding ways to implement practice of concepts that my students have already mastered, or that they are right on the edge of mastering, and then adding in new concepts so they can tie it all together is a great way to increase their math skills.
-I use my NWEA Math Intervention Digital Slides for this.
+- Spiral Practice – Finding ways to implement the practice of concepts that my students have already mastered, or that they are right on the edge of mastering, and then adding in new concepts so they can tie it all together is a great way to increase their math skills.
+I use my NWEA Math Intervention Digital Slides or math worksheets for this.
 I can assign them to each student at their level in Google Classroom and then assess their growth based on concepts that they answer well or concepts that they seem to struggle with.

 Using reports like NWEA or Moby Max to find each students gaps and needs has been a great way for me to determine which math intervention strategies I should use and then what content works best to help fill those gaps.

-What are your best strategies for math strategies.
+How can you start to implement these same strategies in your classroom?
 Feel free to share in the comments below 🙂